isaac-weisberg/HalfFive/README.md

 At some point you of course get to a system-close task and feel a need to wrap an interaction with the system into an observable.
 These occasions most often are wrappings around `URLSession.dataTask` and `Data.init(contentsOf:)`.
 The rules to remember are the following:

 1. If the operation can be performed synchronously, use `sync` creational operator to produce an explicitly hot observable
-1. If the operation notifies of its results in an asynchronous context and you can't pefrorm it synchronously without locking the thread of execution using synchronization primitives, only then should you use `async` creational operator
+1. If the operation notifies of its results in an asynchronous context and you can't pefrorm it synchronously without locking the thread of execution using synchronization primitives, only then should you use `async` creational operator to produce an observable that is explicitly cold